Disclaimer: Nope, no way, doesn't belong to me.

 His last coherent thought as he stripped her sweater from her body and pulled her jeans over her slim hips was that if this had to happen, at least he'd chosen well, they were safe, in a hidden place, off the grid.

 Nicky moaned as desire shook her.
 She blinked her eyes and realized that she'd been standing beside her bed with the Glock he'd given her held tightly in her fist.
-It had been a mistake to remember.
-She wasn't safe, she wasn't hidden.
-Once she was, she could indulge in all the memories of her eighteen month affair with Jason that she liked.
+It had been a mistake to remember because she was not safe and she was not hidden.
+Once she was, she could indulge in all the memories of her eighteen-month affair with Jason that she liked.

 She carefully popped the clip out of her weapon, checked it and put it back in place.
 What she needed most of all was sleep.
 Then maybe she could keep her mind out of the past.